page last updated 19 November 2013

 I've gotten nice notes from folks associated with the following institutions:

-Alb-Gymnasium (Bopfingen, Germany), American School of Rio de Janeiro (Brazil), Arizona Lutheran Academy, Bay Shore High School (New York), Berkner High School (Texas), Birmingham Groves High School (Michigan), Cantebury School (Florida), Carleton University (Canada), Chinese University of Hong Kong, Colonia High School (New Jersey), Columbia State Community College (Tennessee), Columbia University (New York), Complutense University of Madrid (Spain), Churchlands Senior High School (Australia), Delta College (Michigan), Fordham Prep (New York), George Mason University (Washington, D.C.), Georgetown University (Washington, D.C.), Georgia Southern University (Georgia), Haddonfield Memorial High School (New Jersey), Hancock County High School, (Kentucky), Harvard University (Massachusetts), Headstart School (Pakistan), Holy Family University (Pennsylvania), Hudson Valley Community College (New York), International High School Eastern Seaboard (Thailand), James Madison University (Virginia), John Abbott College (Montreal), Johnson and Wales University (Rhode Island), Kent State University (Ohio), Lady Manners Comprehensive School (England), Lamar University (Texas), Long Island University (New York), Lyman Hall High School (Connecticut), Lyon University (France), McEachern High School (Georgia), Mary Persons High School (Georgia), Marymount (Mexico), McGill University (Montreal), Milligan College (Tennessee), MLC School Burwood, Sydney (Australia), Musashino University (Japan), New York University, Northern Virginia Community College, Northglenn High School (Colorado), Northwestern University (Illinois), Notre Dame Academy (Georgia), Nova Scotia Community College (Canada), Oak Park High School (California), Ohio State University (Ohio), Old Dominion University (Virginia), Palms Middle School (California), Parkersburg High School (West Virginia), Portsmouth University (UK), RMIT University (Australia), Saint Charles High School (Michigan), Saint Joseph's University (Pennsylvania), Sam Houston State University (Texas), Saugatuck Jr/Sr High School (Michigan), Southern Utah University, State University of New York, Sunway College (Kuala Lumpur), Texas Christian University, Tyngsboro Middle School (Massachusetts), University of Århus (Denmark), University of California (Berkeley), University of California (Santa Cruz), University of Houston (Texas), University of Illinois at Chicago, University of Kentucky, University of King's College (Nova Scotia, Canada), University of Nebraska, University of Otago (New Zealand), University of Pennsylvania, University of Pittsburgh (Pennsylvania), University of Rochester (New York), University of Southern Mississippi, University of Sydney (Australia), University of the Virgin Islands, University of Virginia, Ventura High School (California), Warwick University (UK), Woodburn High School (Oregon)
+Alb-Gymnasium (Bopfingen, Germany), American School of Rio de Janeiro (Brazil), Arizona Lutheran Academy, Bay Shore High School (New York), Berkner High School (Texas), Birmingham Groves High School (Michigan), Cantebury School (Florida), Carleton University (Canada), Chinese University of Hong Kong, Colonia High School (New Jersey), Columbia State Community College (Tennessee), Columbia University (New York), Complutense University of Madrid (Spain), Churchlands Senior High School (Australia), Delta College (Michigan), Fordham Prep (New York), George Mason University (Washington, D.C.), Georgetown University (Washington, D.C.), Georgia Southern University (Georgia), Haddonfield Memorial High School (New Jersey), Hancock County High School, (Kentucky), Harvard University (Massachusetts), Headstart School (Pakistan), Holy Family University (Pennsylvania), Hudson Valley Community College (New York), International High School Eastern Seaboard (Thailand), James Madison University (Virginia), John Abbott College (Montreal), Johnson and Wales University (Rhode Island), Kent State University (Ohio), Lady Manners Comprehensive School (England), Lamar University (Texas), Long Island University (New York), Lyman Hall High School (Connecticut), Lyon University (France), McEachern High School (Georgia), Mary Persons High School (Georgia), Marymount (Mexico), McGill University (Montreal), Milligan College (Tennessee), MLC School Burwood, Sydney (Australia), Musashino University (Japan), New York University, Northern Virginia Community College, Northglenn High School (Colorado), Northwestern University (Illinois), Notre Dame Academy (Georgia), Nova Scotia Community College (Canada), Oak Park High School (California), Ohio State University (Ohio), Old Dominion University (Virginia), Palms Middle School (California), Parkersburg High School (West Virginia), Portsmouth University (UK), RMIT University (Australia), Saint Charles High School (Michigan), Saint Joseph's University (Pennsylvania), Sam Houston State University (Texas), Saugatuck Jr/Sr High School (Michigan), Southern Utah University, State University of New York, Sunway College (Kuala Lumpur), Texas Christian University, Tyngsboro Middle School (Massachusetts), University of Århus (Denmark), University of California (Berkeley), University of California (Santa Cruz), University of Houston (Texas), University of Illinois at Chicago, University of Kentucky, University of King's College (Nova Scotia, Canada), University of Missouri, University of Nebraska, University of Otago (New Zealand), University of Pennsylvania, University of Pittsburgh (Pennsylvania), University of Rochester (New York), University of Southern Mississippi, University of Sydney (Australia), University of the Virgin Islands, University of Virginia, Ventura High School (California), Warwick University (UK), Woodburn High School (Oregon)

 Also many kind notes from people who haven't mentioned any academic affiliation - thanks everyone.